Do I Have Enough Electrical Infrastructure for My Christmas Lights and Decorations? Christmas Electric 101 - Part 3

 An example of a 15 Amp Breaker.

-As the above image shows, the amperage on most breakers is printed on the end of the trip switch.
+As the above image shows, the amperage on most breakers is printed at the end of the trip switch.
 The number shown is the maximum amperage the breaker is designed to hold.

 It's important to note that just because a breaker is rated for a specific maximum number of amps, that doesn't mean that it should be pushed to this limit on a long term basis.
 Code requires that you never exceed 80% of the maximum load capacity of a breaker.
 So for a 15 amp breaker, your total load should not exceed 12 amps, a 20 amp breaker maximum is 16 amps and a 30 amp breaker is 24 amps.